OMB Circulars and Cost Principles

 The provisions of the OMB Circulars and the FAR are applicable to all agencies that award federal funds.
 MIT has translated these principles into its Institute policies.

-Significance of OMB A-21: The cost principles in A-21 provide the general accounting “rules” for colleges and universities.
-A-21 spells out Four Cost Principles that apply to all award costs:
+Significance of Uniform Guidance and OMB A-21: The cost principles in Uniform Guidance and A-21 provide the general accounting “rules” for colleges and universities.
+Subpart E of the UG and A-21 spell out the Four Cost Principles that apply to all award costs:

 - A cost is allowable when: